Skip to main content

 • As of September 2017, the tagging regulations for harvesting turkeys have changed.
 See the Turkey Carcass Tag FAQ for more information.

 • Since 2018, the fall turkey drawing has been waived.
-See "How do I get a fall turkey harvest authorization?" below for more information.
+For more information, see "How do I get a fall turkey harvest authorization?" below for more information.

 What do I need to participate in the turkey hunt?